Jordan correspondence and block distribution of characters: The block distribution

 Let $b$ be a unipotent block of $\bC^*$ containing two distinct unipotent $e$-Harish-Chandra series.
 By the main result of \cite{CE94} we have that either $\ell=2$, or $\ell$ is bad for $\bC^*$ (since $\tw3D_4(q)$ is not a component of $\bC^{*F}$ by Lemma~\ref{prop:3D4}).

 Suppose first that all components of $\bG$ (and hence of $\bC^*$) are of classical type.
-Then by the above $\ell=2 $ and $\cE_2(\bG,s)$ is a single $2$-block (see for instance \cite[Thm~21.14]{CE}).
+Then by the above $\ell=2 $ and $\cE_2(\bG^F,s)$ is a single $2$-block (see for instance \cite[Thm~21.14]{CE}).
 Thus we may assume $\bG$ has a component of exceptional type and $\ell$ is bad for $\bG$.

 If $[\bG,\bG] $ is simple, then the result follows from Theorem~\ref{thm:[KM13, 1.2]}.
-Thus we may assume that $[\bG,\bG]$ is not simple and therefore also that the semisimple rank of $\bG$ is at most~$7$.
+Thus we may assume that $[\bG,\bG]$ is not simple and therefore also that the semisimple rank of $\bG$ is at most~$7$, as $\bX$ is of exceptional type and $\bG$ is proper in $\bX$.
 Since $\bG$ has a component of exceptional type, it follows that $[\bG,\bG]$ is of type $E_6A_1$ and $\ell=2$ or~$3$.
-Since groups of type~$A_n$ have no non-central isolated elements, the $E_6$-component of $s$ in $\bG^*$ is non-central and isolated.
+Since groups of type~$A$ have no non-central isolated elements, the $E_6$-component of $s$ in $\bG^*$ is non-central and isolated.
 Thus, by \cite[Tab.~3]{B05}, one sees that all components of $\bC^*$ are of type~$A$.
-Since $3$ is good for groups of type $A_n$, this forces $\ell=2$.
+Since $3$ is good for groups of type $A$, this forces $\ell=2$.
 Then the result follows by Proposition~\ref{prop:one block}. \end{proof}

 \begin{prop} Suppose that $s\in\bG^{*F}$ is isolated and non-central.
 Let $(\bL_s^*,\la_s)$ be a unipotent $e$-cuspidal pair of $\bC^*$ and let $(\bL,\la)$ be an associated $e$-Jordan cuspidal pair below~$(\bG^F,s)$ via Proposition~{\rm\ref{prop:En 15}}.
 Then there exists a bijection